softwaremill/sttp/docs/backends/catseffect.md

 # cats-effect backend

 The [Cats Effect](https://github.com/typelevel/cats-effect) backend is **asynchronous**.
 It can be created for any type implementing the `cats.effect.Concurrent` typeclass, such as `cats.effect.IO`.
 Sending a request is a non-blocking, lazily-evaluated operation and results in a wrapped response.
 There's a transitive dependency on `cats-effect`.

 Note that all [fs2](fs2.md) backends also support any cats-effect effect, additionally supporting request & response streaming.

+Also note that the [http4s](http4s.md) backend can also be created for a type implementing the cats-effect’s `Async` typeclass, and supports streaming as in [fs2](fs2.md).

 ## Using Armeria